toughIQ/fishnet/README.md

 ### Is fishnet secure?

 To the best of our knowledge.
-However you implicitly trust the authors and the GitHub infrastructure when running with `--auto-update`.
+All engine input is carefully validated.

+Note that you implicitly trust the authors and the GitHub infrastructure when running with `--auto-update`.
 You can mitigate this by running fishnet as an unprivileged user.

 [`cargo-crev`](https://github.com/crev-dev/cargo-crev) is used to review the trustworthiness of dependencies.